Logo_horizontal

 (3) Advantages

-Applicant can self-sponsor and obtain permanent residence relatively quickly because the labor certification process, the first step of employment-based immigration, can be omitted.
+Applicant can self-sponsor and obtain legal permanent residence relatively quickly because the labor certification process—the first step of employment-based immigration—can be bypassed.

 (4) Disadvantages